Tradition and Origin

 THE HISTORY OF SCHLOSS WACKERBARTH AND HOW IT BECAME EUROPE’S FIRST DESTINATION WINERY

-Schloss Wackerbarth’s roots lie in the Saxon Elbe valley’s centuries-old tradition of fine wines: viniculture has shaped the local landscape and lives for more than 850 years, and it was more than 180 years ago that cellar masters from Reims brought the French art of sparkling wine production to Radebeul.
+The roots of Schloss Wackerbarth lie in the centuries-old tradition of enjoyment in Saxony's Elbe Valley: winegrowing has shaped the landscape and the lives of the people here for more than 850 years; 190 years ago, cellar masters from Reims brought the French art of sparkling wine production to Radebeul.

-Our history is also closely linked to the Saxon court in the golden age of Dresden baroque.
-Between 1727 and 1730, Count August Christoph von Wackerbarth had a baroque palace and grounds built in the middle of Radebeul’s vineyards.
-The count was part of Augustus the Strong’s closest circle and held several important positions.
-To this day, however, the field marshal and privy councillor is most famous for commissioning buildings; as Dresden’s governor he is known as the “stage manager of Dresden baroque”.
+Our history is also closely linked to the Saxon court during the heyday of the Dresden Baroque.
+Between 1727 and 1730, August Christoph Count von Wackerbarth had a baroque palace and garden complex built at the foot of the Radebeul vineyards.
+The count was one of Augustus the Strong's closest confidants and held numerous important offices: To this day, the Field Marshal General and Privy Councillor is remembered above all as a builder - as Governor of Dresden, he is also known as the “director of the Dresden Baroque”.

-It is the eventful history of the state of Saxony and this baroque palace and grounds – which had changed hands more than 20 times by the start of the 20th century – that made it the birthplace of Europe’s first destination winery.
+It is thanks to the eventful history of the state of Saxony and our baroque estate - with more than 20 changes of ownership up to the beginning of the 20th century - that Europe's first adventure winery was established here over 20 years ago.

 AN 850-YEAR WINEMAKING TRADITION